Concatapult/pult/README.md

 ### pult add spa

 This module installs [browserify](http://browserify.org/) and [browserify-middleware](https://github.com/ForbesLindesay/browserify-middleware) to lay the foundation for adding other modules for Single Page Applications.

+### pult add mithril

+[Mithril.js](http://mithril.js.org/) is an excellent SPA framework that finds the right balance between size (7.8kb), functionality (router, ajax, Virtual DOM), flexibility, and speed.
+It requires no compiling / transpiling to work, and can be made to be browser-compatible all the way back to Internet Explorer 6.

 ### pult add react